Port Security Project

 About the Project

-INTERPOL's five-year Port Security Project (PSP) is designed to enhance the capabilities of law enforcement agencies and port authorities to prevent, detect, investigate, and respond to threats to port security.
+INTERPOL's EU-funded Port Security Project (PSP) is designed to enhance the capabilities of law enforcement agencies and port authorities to prevent, detect, investigate, and respond to threats to port security.

-The nine participating countries are located in the East African, Southern African and Indian Ocean regions (EA-SA-IO): Angola, Comoros, Kenya, Madagascar, Mauritius, Mozambique, Namibia, Seychelles and Tanzania.
+The nine participating countries are located in the EA-SA-IO regions: Angola, Comoros, Kenya, Madagascar, Mauritius, Mozambique, Namibia, Seychelles and Tanzania.

 The Port Security Project aims to:

-- Enhance know-how of law enforcement techniques regarding harbour security, installation surveillance, and checkpoint practices for the detection of narcotics.
+- Enhance know-how of law enforcement techniques regarding harbour security, physical security of port infrastructure, installation surveillance, and checkpoint practices for the detection of narcotics and other illicit goods.

 - Develop deeper understanding of various international methodologies and procedures related to port security.